 Arching lower back

-I’m not sure who started the rumor that having an arch in your lower back while your squatting is good… because it very much not.
 A lower back arch can hurt your spin, put pressure on your knees, and result in many injuries.
 If you have to arch your back to squat, you are lifting too heavy.
 This fantastic NASM article will give you tips on how to fix your lower back arch.

 Knees cave in